LoyolaChicagoBooks/unoapi/README.md

 You can also get PDF from the [Releases](https://github.com/LoyolaChicagoBooks/unoapi/releases) tab on this page.

-# Quick Notes
+# Getting Started

-- Start by setting up a virtual environment.
+- Start by setting up a virtual environment using `python3 -m venv env-name`

+- source env-name/bin/activate

+- Run `pip install -r requirements.txt`

 - If you want PDF output, install texlive.

-- Run `pip install -r requirements.txt`

-- Run `bin/get-code-examples.sh`
+- Clone using `git clone --recurse-submodules --depth 1 git@github.com:<org-or-user>/unoapi.git`

 - `make html` or `make latexpdf`

+# Submodule considerations

+In our project, the intent is that you will be largely read-only on submodules as you likely have a checked out folder somewhere for each submodule.
+Submodules are anchored at a specific commit.
+But you can always update to the latest branch/commit.

+If you cloned without `--recurse-submodules`:

+- git submodule update --init --recursive

+If you want to update:

+- git pull --recurse-submodules

+If you want to run a git command on every submodule:

+- git submodule foreach 'git remote -v'

+To add more submodules:

+git submodule add [URL to Git repo] git submodule init

+To add a submodule but use a specific branch (sometimes necesssary for `master` vs. `main`) git submodule add -b master [URL to Git repo] git submodule init kko

+To ensure the latest commit is being used for a submodule:

+git add [submodule directory]
+git commit -m "move submodule to latest commit in master"